Businessman

 Business meeting

 Have you noticed that companies like Facebook and Tesla, embodied by Zuckerberg and Musk, respectively, get more press than “faceless” businesses?
 That’s because the media and people, in general, are more interested in a brand to which they can ascribe a face.
 This is how you can take advantage of PR opportunities.
-You can be in the news while speaking at events or be on the cover of a magazine.
-With a personal profile, it’s easier to attract attention to the brand you’re carrying.
+You can be in the news while speaking at events or on a magazine’s cover.
+A personal profile makes it easier to attract attention to the brand you’re carrying.

 4. Be Consistent

-Once you’ve established yourself as the face—and the voice—of your brand, be consistent.
+Once you’ve established yourself as your brand’s face—and voice—, be consistent.
 Your audience will start recognizing your specific brand once they’ve encountered it several times.
-If you suddenly change your image or the way you conduct business, clients may get confused and ultimately not recognize or trust you.
+If you suddenly change your image or how you conduct business, clients may get confused and ultimately not recognize or trust you.

 People are less likely to trust impersonal brands, especially today when there are various ways to get personalized services and content.
-With personal branding, you’re not just saying that you’re the owner, but you’re also showing that you’re the client, as well, and therefore can relate to them.
+With personal branding, you’re not just saying that you’re the owner, but you’re also showing that you’re the client and, therefore, can relate to them.